Swift-Lang-Learn/swift-lang-learn.github.io/_posts/2020-04-23-ios-file-access.md

 let items = try! fm.contentsOfDirectory(atPath: path)
 {% endhighlight %}

-You will use this often so this is something useful to memorize.
+You will use this often so memorize the 3 lines above.

 After this, you would write the code to filter and store the names of the files you needed into a variable for later use.